Organ, Eye & Tissue Donation Fast Facts-

 -

-You can donate your heart, both lungs, liver, both kidneys, your pancreas, and small intestine.
+As a deceased donor, you can donate your heart, both lungs, liver, both kidneys, your pancreas, and small intestine.

-As a living donor you can donate 1 lung, 1 kidney, part of your liver (it grows back), part of your pancreas, and part of your small intestine.
+As a living donor, you can donate 1 lung, 1 kidney, part of your liver (it grows back), part of your pancreas, and part of your small intestine.

-You can donate tissues including plasma, bone and associated tissue, tendons, eyes/corneas, heart valves, skin, veins and arteries, and nerves.
+As a deceased donor, you can donate tissues including plasma, bone and associated tissue, tendons, eyes/corneas, heart valves, skin, veins and arteries, and nerves.

 Sourced from www.donatelife.net and www.unos.org.